Newborn screening tests for your baby

 There are three parts to newborn screening:

 - Hearing screening.
-For this test, your provider places a tiny, soft speaker in your baby’s ear to check how your baby responds to sound.
-Your baby gets this test before she leaves the hospital after birth.
+This test checks for hearing loss.
+For this test, your provider places tiny earphones in your baby’s ears and uses special computers to check how your baby responds to sound.

 What if newborn screening results aren’t normal?

 Most newborn screening results are normal.
-In rare cases when your baby’s screening results aren’t normal, it may simply mean she needs more testing.
+If your baby’s screening results aren’t normal, it may simply mean she needs more testing.
 Your baby’s provider then recommends another kind of test, called a diagnostic test, to see if there is a health problem.
 If the diagnostic test results are normal, no more testing is needed.
 If the diagnostic test results are not normal, your provider can guide you about next steps for your baby.

 If one of your children has a health condition, will another have it, too?